VenimK/ComfyUI-Easy-Install/README.md

 ### How to Use:
 1. Place **Extra_Model_Paths_Maker.bat** in your existing **models** folder and run it.
        - This generates an organized `extra_model_paths.yaml` listing all subfolders in the directory.
 2. Move `extra_model_paths.yaml` to your new **ComfyUI** folder.
        - This allows ComfyUI to use your existing model files without additional downloads.

 > **Note**: Some folders like **LLM** and **llm_gguf** cannot be redirected this way.

 ---

+## v0.37.0 (Ep37)

+### What's New:

+- Completely rewritten installation process
+- 30% Faster Installation
+- Eliminated dependency on 7zip
+- Clearing the Pip Cache
+- Two new files are available alongside **`run_nvidia_gpu.bat`**:
+      - **`Update All and RUN.bat`** – Updates ComfyUI and Nodes, then launches it.
+      - **`Update Comfy and RUN.bat`** – Updates only ComfyUI and launches it.

+---